-The engagement ring is presented as an engagement present to the partners prospective spouse while he or she proposes marriage or directly after she accepts the marriage proposal.
-It represents a formal agreement to future marriage.
-Before knowing anything about jewelry, purchasing that special ring can be intimidating.
 There are many things to take into consideration when buying an engagement ring like color, gold, metals, the five Cs of diamonds, clarity, brilliance and more.
 That’s why Ring to Perfection is here: to educate you about the value of fine rings and jewelry.
-We will guide you through the basics of the terms and tips to educate yourself and find that perfect ring that brings you and your partner to perfection.
-We will go through some important terms in our glossary, walk you through the most educative infographic and explain different types of engagement rings in detail.
-Once you absorbed all our information make sure to do the engagement ring quiz and let us know in the comments what score you got!
+We will guide you through the basics of the terms and tips to educate yourself and find that perfect ring that brings you, and your partner to perfection.

-The Engagement Ring Glossary
+The Moissanite Engagement Ring

-Below are definitions to some common terms that are helpful to know when buying engagement rings:
+Below are definitions to some common terms that are helpful to know when buying engagement rings.

 Alloy